FaridBen95/Mohafiz_dz_framework/README.md

 - activate firebase authentication, firestore, storage and notification

 - open StartClassHelper and add the sign up activity intent (after authentication) and add your main activity

+- update onSyncFinished in the MohafizMainActivity

+- update usermodel